 Foreword 2

 Section A - Introduction 5

-Statutory framework
+Statutory framework 5

 NHS framework 6

-Applying Standing Orders 7
+Applying Standing Orders

 Variation and amendment of Standing Orders

-Interpretation 7
+Interpretation

 The role of the Board Secretary

-Section B - Standing Orders
+Section B - Standing Orders 9

-1. HEALTH EDUCATION AND IMPROVEMENT WALES
+1. HEALTH EDUCATION AND IMPROVEMENT WALES 9

-1.1 Membership of Health Education and Improvement Wales Board
+1.1 Membership of Health Education and Improvement Wales Board 10

 Officer Members [to be known as Executive Directors]

 Non Officer Members [to be known as Independent Members]

 Associate Members

-Use of the term 'Independent Members'
+Use of the term 'Independent Members' 10

+1.2 Joint Post Holders

-1.2Tenure of Board members
+1.3 Tenure of Board members

-1.3 The Role of the HEIW Board and responsibilities of individual member 's1'
+1.4 The Role of the HEIW Board and responsibilities of individual members

-Role 11
+ш Role

-Responsibilities .
-11
+Responsibilities 12

-2. RESERVATION AND DELEGATION OF HEIW FUNCTIONS
+2. RESERVATION AND DELEGATION OF HEIW FUNCTIONS 13

-2.1 Chair's action on urgent matters
+2.1 Chair's action on urgent matters 13

-2.2 Delegation of Board functions .
-14
+2.2 Delegation of Board functions

 2.3 Delegation to officers

+2.0 Dologation to omooro

-3. COMMITTEES
+3. COMMITTEES 14

-3.1 HEIW Committees
+3.1 HEIW Committees 14

-Use of the term 'Committee'
+Use of the term 'Committee' 15

-3.2 Sub-Committees .
-15
+3.2 Sub-Committees / Advisory Groups

-3.3 Committees established by HEIW 15
+3.3 Committees established by HEIW

-Audit and Assurance; and .16

-Remuneration and Terms of Service

 3.4 Other Committees

 3.5 Confidentiality

+3.6 Reporting activity to the Board 16

+o.o reporting detivity to the Board 10

+4. NHS WALES SHARED SERVICES PARTNERSHIP 16

-4. WORKING IN PARTNERSHIP
+5. WORKING IN PARTNERSHIP 17

-5. MEETINGS
+6. MEETINGS 17

+J

-5.1 Putting Citizens first
+6.1 Putting Citizens first 17

-5.2 Annual Plan of Board Business
+6.2 Annual Plan of Board Business 18

 Annual General Meeting (AGM)

-5.3 Calling Meetings 19
+6.3 Calling Meetings

-5.4 Preparing for Meetings
+6.4 Preparing for Meetings .
+19

-Setting the agenda 19
+Setting the agenda

-Notifying and equipping Board members
+Notifying and equipping Board members .
+19

 Notifying the public and others

-5.5 Conducting Board Meetings
+6.5 Conducting Board Meetings

-Admission of the public, the press and other observers .
-20
+ш

 Addressing the Board, its Committees and Advisory Groups

 Chairing Board Meetings

-Quorum 22
+o Quorum

-Dealing with motions 22
+Dealing with motions

-Voting 24
+o Voting .
+24

-5.6 Record of Proceedings 24
+6.6 Record of Proceedings .
+24

-5.7 Confidentiality 24
+6.7 Confidentiality .
+24

+·

-6. VALUES AND STANDARDS OF BEHAVIOUR 25
+7. VALUES AND STANDARDS OF BEHAVIOUR .
+25

-6.1 Declaring and recording Board members' interests 25
+7.1 Declaring and recording Board members' interests .
+25

-6.2 Dealing with Members' interests during Board meetings
+7.2 Dealing with Members' interests during Board meetings

-6.3 Dealing with officers' interests
+7.3 Dealing with officers' interests

-6.4 Reviewing how Interests are handled 28
+7.4 Reviewing how Interests are handled

-6.5 Dealing with offers of gifts and hospitality 28
+7.5 Dealing with offers of gifts, hospitality and sponsorship

+7.6 Sponsorship

-6.6 Register of Gifts and Hospitality 29
+7.7 Register of Gifts, Hospitality and Sponsorship .
+29

-7. SIGNING AND SEALING DOCUMENTS 30
+8. SIGNING AND SEALING DOCUMENTS

-7.1 Register of Sealing 30
+8.1 Register of Sealing .
+30

-7.2 Signature of Documents 30
+8.2 Signature of Documents

-7.3 Custody of Seal 31
+8.3 Custody of Seal

+,

-8. GAINING ASSURANCE ON THE CONDUCT OF HEIW BUSINESS 31
+9. GAINING ASSURANCE ON THE CONDUCT OF HEIW BUSINESS .
+31

-8.1 The role of Internal Audit in providing independent internal assurance
+9.1 The role of Internal Audit in providing independent internal assurance .
+31

-8.2 Reviewing the performance of the Board, its Committees and Advis
+9.2 Reviewing the performance of the Board, Committees and Advisory Groups

-Groups

-8.3 External Assurance
+9.3 External Assurance

+VIV EATOTIAL AGGILLATIO .
+52

-9. DEMONSTRATING ACCOUNTABILITY 32
+10. DEMONSTRATING ACCOUNTABILITY .
+32

-10. REVIEW OF STANDING ORDERS 33
+11. REVIEW OF STANDING ORDERS .
+33

-Schedule 1 34
+Schedule 1 21

-Scheme of Reservation and Delegation of Powers

-Deciding what to retain and what to delegate

-Handling arrangements for the reservation and delegation of powers

-Scope of these arrangements

-Schedule of matters reserved to the board

-Delegation of powers to Committees and others

-Delegated finacial limits

 Schedule 2

-KEY GUIDANCE, INSTRUCTIONS AND

-OTHER RELATED DOCUMENTS
+Key Guidance, Instructions and Other Related Documents

 HEIW Framework

 NHS Wales framework

-Schedule 3
+Schedule 3 .
+51

-Board Committee Arrangements
+o Board Committee Arrangements .
+51

-Remuneration and Terms of Service Committee Terms of Reference

-Operating arrangements

-Standard terms of reference and operating arrangements for all commi
+Standard Terms of Reference and Operating Arrangements for

-of board
+Committees of the Board

-Terms of refernce and operating arrangements Audit and Assura
+Terms of Reference and Operating Arrangements for the Audit a

-Committee
+Assurance Committee

-Remuneration and terms of service Committee terms of reference

-operating arrangements
+· · · · · · · · · · · · · · · · · · ·